Adyasha28/totalitycorp-frontend-challenge/README.md

-This app is mainly designed to empower women
+This app is mainly designed to empower women.